 In a article of recently published research, I analyze the existence and intensity of time-varying bidirectional causality between the stock market and five macroeconomic variables in the United States between 1960 and 2021.
 By integrating different markets (the money market with a interest rate and money supply, the goods market with inflation and industrial production, and the labor market with unemployment) in an econometric model, it is possible to determine the start and end dates of any causal episode with recent methodology.

 Empirical results revealed that these relationships vary over time, especially during economic or financial crises.
-During the health crisis, this observation was less valid, which could testify to a logout between fundamentals and stock market activity.
+During the health crisis, this observation was less valid, which might testify to a logout between fundamentals and stock market activity.
 The Covid crisis may have changed economic relations.
-We could be in the presence irrational exuberance or speculative bubbles.
+We might be in the presence irrational exuberance or speculative bubbles.
 During the pandemic, markets lived their lives and paid little attention to macroeconomic fundamentals.

 Read more: